Dr Sam Wassmer

 He is known for his innovative and collaborative work in malaria-endemic settings that integrates advanced neuroimaging, molecular diagnostics and artificial intelligence aimed at a better understanding of the mechanisms leading to cerebral malaria.
 His projects have been funded by the Wellcome Trust, the MRC and the NIH and have led him to work and live in Malawi, the US, and the UK.
 Sam is closely involved in capacity building through long-standing partnerships with research institutes across Africa and Southeast Asia.

 Sam has successfully completed the Postgraduate Certificate in Learning and Teaching at the LSHTM and has become an Associate Fellow of the Higher Education Academy (HEA).
 He has a wide range of teaching activities, which include:

-- Module organiser for Immunology of Clinical Disease (IDM3167),
+- Module Organiser for Immunology of Clinical Disease (IDM3167),

-- Deputy Module Organiser for Malaria (IDM503),
+- Deputy Module Organiser for the Distance Learning Malaria Module (IDM503),

 - inflammation, immunopathology of infectious diseases & malaria pathogenesis (IDM3120),

 - innate immunity, inflammation and immunopathogenesis (IDM3134),